-The color of your tongue gives you clues to the organs that may be weaker.
+The color of your tongue can point to which organ might be weaker.
 Yellowish colors indicate the liver, gallbladder, and stomach.
-When the color is more green, it points to the liver.
+The greener the color, the more it points to the liver.

 On the other hand, gray is related to the liver and the intestine.

-White can mean that there are parasites, anemia, kidney or hormone problems, bad circulation, or poor nutrition.
+White can mean parasites, anemia, kidney or hormone problems, bad circulation, or poor nutrition.

-Let’s review some specific marks that will help you better locate the imbalances.
+Let’s review specific traits in your tongue’s appearance that will help you better locate the imbalances.

-When the tongue has a white and/or yellowish layer that covers all of it, especially on the most inner part, the person is suffering from an imbalance in the gallbladder’s bile secretion, which tends to be the main cause of digestive problems.
-Food remnants that have not been digested or absorbed move on to states of fermentation and decomposition and convert to toxins.
+Sometimes, a tongue might have a white and/or yellowish layer that covers all of it, especially on the innermost part.
+This indicates an imbalance in the gallbladder’s bile secretion, which tends to be the main cause of digestive problems.
+Undigested or unabsorbed food begins to ferment and decompose, eventually converting to toxins.

-Some tongues have irregular marks on the sides as if they had been made by molars.
-Sometimes the person also feels the need to cough up off-white mucus.
-In this case, digestion is not working correctly and nutrients are not being absorbed correctly in the small intestine.
-It also has a lot to do with a lack of minerals.
+Some tongues have irregular marks on the sides as if molars made them.
+Sometimes, the person also feels the need to cough up off-white mucus.
+In this case, digestion isn’t optimal and the small intestine isn’t absorbing nutrients correctly.
+It’s also related to a lack of minerals.

-Pimples on the tongue are small inflamed spots that also represent poor digestion and the presence of food remnants in decomposition in the small and large intestine.
+Pimples on the tongue are small inflamed spots that also indicate poor digestion.
+They also point to food remnants that are decomposing in the small and large intestine.

 Cracks in the tongue are very frequent.
-They look like deep or shallow cuts in different areas, although the most frequent ones are in the middle region.
-They mean that there are old problems in the colon walls, which is the part of the intestine that suffers from aggression from toxic acid, a by-product of poor digestion.
+They look like deep or shallow cuts in different areas, although the most frequent ones are in the central part.
+They hint at old problems in the colon walls, which is the part of the intestine that suffers from toxic acid, a by-product of poor digestion.
 This also has an effect on a lack of vitamins.
 There can be mucus on the tongue as well.

-Mucus that appears in the throat and may even get to the mouth, and can often cause and worsen inflammations like pharyngitis, sinusitis, etc., are the result of poor digestion that has created toxins that the body needs to get rid of.
-If you also have a bitter taste in your mouth, this happens because of the presence of bile.
-Moreover, when you don’t digest food well and it causes heartburn, this also creates mucus because it is the way the body protects the digestive tract walls so they are covered and don’t get irritated.
+Mucus from the throat may even get to the mouth, often causing and worsening inflammations like a sore throat, sinusitis, etc. It’s the result of poor digestion, which led to toxins that the body needs to flush.
+If you also have a bitter taste in your mouth, it’s due to the presence of bile.
+Moreover, your body also produces mucus when you don’t digest food well and get heartburn.
+This is your body’s way of protecting your digestive tract’s walls so they’re covered and don’t get irritated.

 Ulcers are a symptom of bad digestion when there is inflammation or ulcerations in some part of the gastrointestinal tract.
-In fact, they appear the day after you have already passed the food.
+In fact, they often appear the day after you went overboard with food.

-Sometimes the marks appear outside of the mouth, on the corners, and if they are aggravated they can even form annoying scabs.
-These marks are the reflection of duodenal ulcers caused by digestive disorders.
+Sometimes, they can appear outside of your mouth, on the corners, and if can even form bothersome scabs if they worsen.
+They’re the reflection of duodenal ulcers caused by digestive disorders.

-To improve the symptoms that your tongue shows you, you should start by improving your diet and detoxing your body to cleanse it from all of those toxins that harm it.
+To improve your tongue’s appearance, start by improving your diet.
+Also, detox your body to cleanse it from all of those toxins that can harm it.
 If necessary, you should also take a natural supplement to improve your digestive functioning.
-Lastly, oil rinses can also help you.
-When done daily, they cleanse your entire digestive system and keep your tongue and your mouth in general healthy.
+Lastly, oil pulling can also help you.
+When done daily, it can cleanse your entire digestive system and keep your tongue and mouth generally healthy.

 Images courtesy of Mike Burns